9 Real Estate Prospecting Letter Templates for Lead Outreach

 - Exclusive 25-point internet marketing strategy—local and regional marketing

 If you are considering relisting your home, I would welcome the opportunity to interview for the job.
-Please give me a call at (insert phone #) or email me at (insert email address) at your convenience.
+Please call me at (insert phone #) or email me at (insert email address) at your convenience.

 Sincerely,